-1 In the Settings pane, select [No] > USERS & ACCOUNTS > Local Users.
+1 In the Settings pane, select % > USERS & ACCOUNTS > Local Users.

-- 2. Disable the user(s):

-- For multiple users, select the check box next to each user you want to disable and then click the Disable User icon above the user grid.
+- 2. Disable the user(s): - For a single user, click the O Disable User icon on the right-hand side of the row for the user you want to disable. - For multiple users, select the check box next to each user you want to disable and then click the ⊘ Disable User icon above the user grid.